theblobinthesky/Toy-OS/README.md

 A tiny operating system which is so sick and has totally never been done before ..!
+This repository contains a simple two-stage bootloader and sets up interrupts, the legacy pic and graphics mode of a vga driver.
+The Makefile creates a 1.4MB floppy disk image that will probably only run on emulators.
-Take this (especially the "drivers") with a large grain of salt and do not use this as a reference implementation.
+Obviously take this with a large grain of salt and do not use this as a reference implementation.

 Information about fat12:
 - http://www.independent-software.com/operating-system-development-first-and-second-stage-bootloaders.html